7seven77/ExcelMessenger/README.md

   - Use the sql file to create the needed databases
     - Details about the database will need to be assigned in the `database.sql` file
 - Create an excel spreadsheet with macros enabled
-  - Use the `.vb` files to create the macros needed
+  - Create a module for each of the `.vb` files
   - Functions in `data.vb` should be changed so they read from the cells you require
   - Website URL in `requests.vb` should be changed to lead to yours
+  - `subs.vb` can be used to change the interface

 `subs.vb` are subroutines that deal with the displaying of information.
 These will change a lot if you are making your own layout.